Service and AdviceCoronavirus: FAQ about student affairs and teaching

 The study programme will be digitally in order to be able to ensure regular academic progress in the winter semester.

 *Update* Laboratory practicals can be approved and held under certain conditions.

 *Update* Excursions (e.g. fieldwork, student excavations) can be approved and held under certain conditions.
 During the journey and the excursion – all participants must wear a mask covering their mouth and nose.

 Which services are available for digital collaboration and teaching?

-Many new instruments for digital teaching methods have been made available in cooperation with the University Computing Centre.
-They include video and audio conferences, collaborative platforms and the new Moodle platform
+Many instruments for digital teaching methods have been made available in cooperation with the University Computing Centre.
+They include video and audio conferences, collaborative platforms and the new Moodle platform.